shirokumakur0/shirokumakur0.github.io/_pages/about.md

   - /about.html
 ---

-I am a Ph.D. student at Graduate School of Information Science and Technology, The University of Tokyo.
+I am a Ph.D. candidate at Graduate School of Information Science and Technology, The University of Tokyo.
 My research interests include mathematical optimization and its applications to control, machine learning, and other fields.

-Currently, I am on sick leave.
+Currently, I am working remotely due to health reasons.

 Supervisor: Professor [Akiko Takeda](https://www.or.mist.i.u-tokyo.ac.jp/takeda/index-e.html)